Girl-Code-It/Opportunity-Calendar-Backend/README.md

 # clone the repository to your local machine
 $ git clone https://github.com/<YOUR-GITHUB-USERNAME>/Opportunity-Calendar-Backend.git

-# navigate to the project's directory and install all the relevant dev-dependencies
+# navigate to the project's directory
-$ cd Opportunity-Calendar-Backen && npm intsall
+$ cd Opportunity-Calendar-Backen

+# install all the relevant (dev) dependencies using Yarn
+$ yarn

-# Make a .env file and include the details as per config.js
+# Copy .env.example to .env and fill the details

 # Start application
-$ node app.js
+$ yarn start

 # Visit http://localhost:5000/ in your browser
 ```